mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 * Do I have to tweak (or can I tweak) the props of the underlying components?
 (See this issue for more details [rn-placeholder#38](https://github.com/mfrachet/rn-placeholder/issues/38))
 * Can I move the underlying component somewhere else in the parent component (top or bottom)?

 But be careful!
-You have to find the right balance between something fully composable but also easy to use.
+You have to find the right balance between something fully composable and easy to use.
 Remember that abstracting is not always a good thing.

-If you find yourself writing tons of line to create a component you know you'll use only one time, it's probably not necessary to find a good abstraction.
+If you find yourself writing tons of lines to create a component you know you'll use only one time, it's probably not necessary to find a good abstraction.
 However if it's a component that will leave in multiple places and that can probably move in terms of shape, you maybe have to think twice while implementing.

-And don't forget that with the new composable API, we can create a component that just looks like the old one!
+And don't forget with the new composable API, we can create a component that just looks like the old one!